kontaktio/telegraf_archived/plugins/inputs/sqlserver/README.md

 You have to create a login on every SQL Server instance or Azure SQL Managed instance you want to monitor, with following script:

+The `sqlserver` plugin provides metrics for your SQL Server instance.
+It currently works with SQL Server versions 2008+.
+Recorded metrics are lightweight and use Dynamic Management Views supplied by SQL Server.

+### Additional Setup:

+You have to create a login on every instance you want to monitor, with following script:
 ```sql
 USE master;
 GO